mongoose-os-libs/soft-uart/README.md

 ```c
 size_t mgos_soft_uart_read(int uart_no, void *buf, size_t len);
 ```
-Read data from UART input buffer.
+Read data from SOFT-UART input buffer.
 Note: unlike write, read will not block if there are not enough bytes in the input buffer.

 |Parameter||
 |--|--|